ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 | License cost, 10,000 mailboxes, 1 year                                                                                          | 🟢 <sub>appr.
 25.0k €</sub>                                                                                      | 🔴 <sub>appr.
 110.0k €</sub>                                                             | 🟡 <sub>appr.
 65.0k €</sub>                                                             | 🟡 <sub>appr.
 41.0k €</sub>                                                         |

 ## 2. Demo
-In our product demo, we show you the main features of the Benefactor Circle add-on and the Outlook add-in - interactively and with a focus on your actual needs.<br><a href="https://outlook.office.com/book/demo.set-outlooksignatures@explicitconsulting.at/"><button class="button is-link is-normal is-hover">Click here to secure your preferred date</button></a>
+In our product demo, we show you the main features of the Benefactor Circle add-on and the Outlook add-in - interactively and with a focus on your actual needs.<br><a href="https://outlook.office.com/book/demo.set-outlooksignatures@explicitconsulting.at/" target="_blank"><button class="button is-link is-normal is-hover">Click here to secure your preferred date</button></a>

 For a quick overview, the basic features are shown in our demo video:
 <div class="columns">